 KASIA: Last year I created a lookbook featuring several different swimwear lines.
-My highlight is a collaboration with West Hartford artist and photographer Mathieu Jean.
+My highlight is a collaboration with West Hartford artist and photographer Matthew Jean.
 I designed some of his paintings into a swimwear line—it was like bringing art into fashion.

-Mathieu and I brought the lookbooks and samples to Miami Swim Week last year.
+Matthew and I brought the lookbooks and samples to Miami Swim Week last year.
 We collaborated with someone involved with the show who promised us lots media and buyers, but of course it didn’t happen.
 We were disappointed.